bulatdavletov/Set-Theme-for-All-Components/plan.md

 # Figma Theme Setter Plugin

+## TODO
+- Ignore if instance already had desired theme.
+Show in the results skipped.
+- Instances with Theme property found.

 ## Description
 This plugin allows users to quickly set a theme for all component instances within a selection.
 The plugin provides a segmented control interface where users can select a theme, and upon confirmation, the plugin will update the "Theme" property for all component instances found within the selection.